Hashdan-M/Forensic-Imaging-Using-EnCase-Imager/README.md

 <img src="https://github.com/Hashdan-M/Forensic-Imaging-Using-EnCase-Imager/blob/8a1785b86524e2db74b7597d82211451c65beb0b/EnCase/1-8.PNG"/></a>

-To ensure the integrity of the evidence, generate a hash value by selecting the evidence and choosing the hash option.
+To ensure the integrity of the evidence, generate a hash value by selecting the evidence and clicking on "**Hash**".

 <img src="https://github.com/Hashdan-M/Forensic-Imaging-Using-EnCase-Imager/blob/8a1785b86524e2db74b7597d82211451c65beb0b/EnCase/1-9.png"/></a>